iCUE-Solutions/parallel_prophet/readme.md

         --output_name prediction_results.csv
 ```

-The output file are the results of Facebook Prophet, and is stored in GCS.
+The output file are the results of Facebook Prophet Forecasting, they are stored in Google Cloud Storage

 If you want to run in your machine install dependencies:
 `pip install -r requirements.txt`